James-buzz/laravel-file-uploads-s3/.docs/getting-started.md

 - Node.js 16.13 or higher
 - An Amazon S3 account and bucket

+## Directory Structure

+This project is split into two main directories:

+1. `/laravel` - The backend laravel application.
+2. `/breeze-next` - The frontend Next.js application.

 ## S3 Configuration

 1. Create an S3 bucket in your AWS account if you haven't already.